The Gunny Sack

 To make Orange Sherbet Punch, you’ll need frozen orange juice concentrate, water, orange sherbet, and lemon-lime soda.

-What can I use a substitute for the frozen orange juice concentrate?
 You can substitute the orange juice concentrate and water with 5 1/2 cups of any kind of chilled orange (or citrus) juice.
-It can be purchased ready-made or you can make juice using Kool-Aid or Crystal Light powder.
+It can be purchased ready-made, or you can make juice using Kool-Aid or Crystal Light powder.

-What other sodas could I use for this punch recipe?
-Try using ginger ale, sparkling water (for less flavor) or orange soda (for more intense flavor and color).
+For a variation, try using ginger ale, sparkling water (for less flavor), or orange soda (for more intense flavor and color) instead of Sprite.

 orange sherbet floating on orange juice in pitcher